dennisfelczy/OpenAI_Document_Analyzer/README.md

   - Azure OpenAI
   - Azure AI Speech

-create a .env file and add the corresponding keys and endpoint information to file (see .env.example for an example)
+create a .env file and add the corresponding keys and endpoint information to the file (see .env.example for an example)

 ## Installation:
 I suggest to use conda to creata a virtual python environment